hoshikawa2/oci_vision_invoice/README.md

 - OCI Vision supports Portuguese OCR (`language="POR"` can be used instead of `"ENG"`).
 - LLM prompt can be adjusted to extract other fields like `CNPJ`, `quantidade`, `data de emissão`, etc.
 - Consider persisting `processed_files` with a database or file to make the process fault-tolerant.
-- This is part of the Use Case: [Build an AI Agent with Multi-Agent Communication Protocol Server for Invoice Resolution](https://docs.oracle.com/en/learn/oci-aiagent-mcp-server/) as a pre-processed Invoice Image.
+- This process can be used with the Use Case: [Build an AI Agent with Multi-Agent Communication Protocol Server for Invoice Resolution](https://docs.oracle.com/en/learn/oci-aiagent-mcp-server/) as a pre-processed Invoice Image.
 The invoice is a Devolution invoice came from the Company Customer.
 The fields customer and location are captured from the Invoice creator.

 ---